vicolinho/crfMapping/README.md

 <li>run ant DiffCRFTool</li>
 <li> Specify the CRF Versions with the menu item Datei/Öffnen.
 <li> On the left hand side you can look at every loaded version.
 On the right hand side you can calculcate the differences of
 all versions.
-The tree shows the last version with his items.
-Every item, which was modified has a child node, which contains a table, which contains the change history.
-If you select a older item of the table, the application presents in a table the properties, which were changed, the old and new values.
+The tree shows the last version with its items.
+Every item that was modified has a child node that contains a table.
+The table present the change history of the selected item.
+If you select an older item of the table, the application shows the properties that were changed, the old as well as the new values.
 </ol>